Coach Kerri Jacklets announced the hiring on July 11.

 On January 20, 2006 Kerri Jacklets was named head coach of the Providence College softball program.
-Jacklets recently completed her ninth season as the head coach of the program.
+Jacklets enters her 13th season as the head coach of the program.
 In her tenure, Jacklets has led Providence to five BIG EAST Tournament berths.

 In 2014, Jacklets coached two Friars to post season All-BIG EAST honors with Kiki Baldassari making the All-BIG EAST First Team and Danielle Deraney, being selected to the All-BIG EAST Second Team.
 It marked the first time a Friar has made the All-BIG EAST First Team since outfielder Mary Rose Sheey did so in 2009.